 Safari comes with an incognito mode to let you search the web with more privacy.
 The best part about it is that when you enter this mode, the web browser doesn’t store any of your data.

-To clean it up, hop into Settings app, scroll down and hit Safari.
-Then, tap on Clear History and Website Data.
-Then, confirm.
+To clean it up, hop into the Settings app → Safari.
+Then, scroll down and tap Clear History and Website Data twice.

 Now, all of your browsing data will be wiped out for good.